 How did this happen?
 The answer lies in groundbreaking basic research into the molecular genetics, biology, biochemistry, and epidemiology of cancer.

 Basic research has made the difference between business-as-usual in cancer treatment and the new era of targeted, less toxic therapy.
 Since its inception, Dana-Farber Cancer Institute has been at the center of this process and the Barr Program has been an essential component of that success.

 How have the dedicated runners and friends of the Barr Program been able to make such an enormous impact on cancer research?
 The dollars donated to the Barr Program are directed entirely to basic research projects led by Dana-Farber scientists.

-Dana-Farber is in the enviable position of being able to recruit the most talented and brilliant cancer scientists in the world, who are attracted by the Institute's nearly 60-year track record of innovative scientific discovery and the opportunity to see their discoveries develop into new cancer treatments.
+Dana-Farber is in the enviable position of being able to recruit the most talented and brilliant cancer scientists in the world, who are attracted by the Institute's long-time track record of innovative scientific discovery and the opportunity to see their discoveries develop into new cancer treatments.

 But it is neither easy nor cheap for new, fledgling faculty members to see their brilliant ideas translated into real experiments with real results.
 Most financial support for cancer science comes from the government, specifically the National Institutes of Health (NIH).

-Dana-Farber does quite well in that regard, attracting $140 million per year from NIH, the third-highest amount among independent research hospitals.
+Dana-Farber does quite well in that regard, attracting millions of dollars per year from NIH.
 But, like most government agencies, NIH is conservative and only dispenses its money to sure-fire projects or to experienced investigators with good track records in their fields.

 What can a new investigator do to get started?
 Or how can an investigator experienced in one area test his or her brilliant idea in a new area in which they have no track record?
 How can an investigator access a spectacularly useful new technology that NIH won't pay for?